davepinch/pinchy.cc/content/topics/places/sloughs/nalley-slough/nalley-slough.md

   - Hood Canal
 tags:
   - slough
-  - no Apple Maps slough
+  - no Apple Maps place
   - no Wikidata record
   - no Wikimedia category
   - no Wikipedia article